pedvide/simetuc/README.md

 ## Acknowledgments

-The financial support of the EU FP7 ITN LUMINET (Grant agreement No. 316906) is gratefully acknowledged.
+The financial support of the EU FP7 ITN LUMINET (Grant agreement No. 316906) and the SNSF (grant number: P2BEP2_172238) are gratefully acknowledged.

 This work was started at the University of Cantabria under Prof. Rafael Valiente, continued at the University of Bern under PD Dr. Karl Krämer and then at the Utrecht University under Prof. Andries Meijerink.